LLNL/scr/doc/rst/users/integration.rst

 Restart with SCR
 ^^^^^^^^^^^^^^^^

-To use SCR for restart, the application can call :code:`SCR_Have_restart` to determine whether SCR has a previous checkpoint loaded.
+To use SCR for restart, the application must call :code:`SCR_Have_restart` to determine whether SCR has a previous checkpoint loaded.
 If there is a checkpoint available, the application can call :code:`SCR_Start_restart` to tell SCR that it is initiating a restart operation.